uchukwu/eqc-studies/entropy-optical-qc/docs/proposal.md

 architecture leveraging time-bin encoding.
 Building on the company's entropy computer concept, the program will integrate quantum optics, open quantum system analysis, and advanced computational methods to validate and refine the approach.
-Outcomes will position the organization for future gate-based quantum technologies with clear benchmarks and deployment strategies.
+Outcomes will position the research effort for future gate-based quantum technologies with clear benchmarks and deployment strategies.

 ## Objectives